We have placed cookies on your device to help make this website better.

 If you choose to customise the site it will help you to find the most relevant content for your needs.
 You will still be able to access all content on the site.

-Missing out on your first choice FY1 post doesn't signal the end of your career.
-But getting it might mean more exposure to the area of medicine you want to pursue long-term, let you work with a consultant who'll provide you with the best support, or mean you can be near your family or friends.
+Missing out on your first choice foundation school is unlikely to make or break your career.
+But getting it might mean more exposure to the area of medicine you want to pursue.